allegro/blog/_posts/2022-11-14-onion-architecture.md

 should be as easy as possible to modify and test.
 Thus, it should not be concerned which database is used in the project, nor should it know which communication style, synchronous RPC calls, asynchronous messaging, or a mix of is used to trigger the logic or maybe that it’s triggered by unit tests and not real user interactions.
 This doesn’t mean of course, that the domain classes can’t have any dependencies.
-Like in the example above — the code uses Lombok annotations, generating the boilerplate which otherwise needs to be written by the programmer.
+Like it the example above — the code uses Lombok annotations, generating the boilerplate which otherwise needs to be written by the programmer.

 #### The Application Layer